 How expensive is the ADIL Program?

 The ADIL Program prides itself on being very affordable.
 This is part of CIK’s commitment to breaking barriers to seeking knowledge.
-As of today, each semester of the ADIL Program involves a tuition fee of $1750 USD.
-This does not include travel costs to Toronto, Canada for the in-person sessions nor the summer intensives.
+As of today, each semester of the ADIL Program involves a tuition fee of $1850 USD.
+This does not include travel costs to Toronto, Canada for the in-person session nor the summer intensives.

 Prospective students who find the ADIL’s Program’s tuition and fees to be prohibitive are still highly encouraged to apply.
 While CIK cannot guarantee the availability of financial support, CIK will assess financial need on a case-by-case basis and seek to secure funding for such students.